ucsb-cs16/ucsb-cs16.github.io/_topics/vim_basic_eight.md

 The "escape" key, sometimes labelled "esc" is at the upper left hand corner of your keyboard.
 You are gonna need that a lot.
 Find it now.
 Ok, good.

+Bonus tip: "CTRL-&#91;" can be used instead of the escape key if that's more comfortable for your fingers.

 ## b. "insert mode" vs. "command mode"

 `vim` is always in one of two modes: